toa-io/toa/extensions/exposition/documentation/vary.md

 ### Realm

-Realm is an identifier of a domain used to access the Exposition.
-The list of domains is defined by the `vary:realms` directive, which is a map of realm names to their domain names.

-The `realm` embedding substitutes the realm identified based on the `host` request header.
+The `realm` embedding substitutes the request realm identified.
+See [Realms](realms.md) for more details.

 ### Language